owlboy/greatpug-public/README.md

 #### 08/11/18
 * Updated the Dithering Shader to v.1.calm.0.0.pseudology.1534016371.7
 * Many wood materials updated
-* Bloom is back to it's previous level
+* Bloom is back to its previous level
 * Light Probes should no longer bleed out of the cooler into the back stairway as easily
 * Fixed weird light fixture placements throughout the first floor
 * LOD adjustments for various signs
 * Fire extinguishers should no longer be inside the wall
 * Bar Two has slightly better UV unwrapping now
 * Reflection Probes adjusted down
-* Removed 3 drawcalls from the bar cooler.
+* Removed 3 draw calls from the bar cooler.

 #### 08/08/18
 * THE BELL WORKS AGAIN!
 * Fixed issues with the beta Dithering Shader by Xiexe (Thanks TCL!)
 * Fixed the weird sheen on the First Dollar plaque (Thanks Exiled!)
-* Shaved 1-2 drawcalls off of a couple items
+* Shaved 1-2 draw calls off of a couple items
 * Fixed the weird ceilings in The Roost staircase
 * Fixed light baking issues in a few places
 * Fixed the ghost chairs by the Corner Booth on the first floor
 * Fixed the floor material in the bathrooms
-* Removed references to non-exsistant chair placement scripts by CubedParadox (Thanks Cubed!)
+* Removed references to non-existent chair placement scripts by CubedParadox (Thanks Cubed!)

 #### 08/07/18
 * Calendar Update (7 days late)
 * Many shaders changed to a beta version of a Dithering Shader by Xiexe (Thanks Xiexe!)
-* Shaved 1-2 drawcalls off stage props
+* Shaved 1-2 draw calls off stage props

 #### 07/27/18
 * Additions to the live streaming audio support